 CSUSA's GVC is aligned to the Common Core and North Carolina Essential Standards and is mapped to ensure teachers have adequate time to cover all standards, and the students have the time to master them.
-The School's Common Assessments will be administered monthly and provide a uniform, formative assessment to track overall mastery of the standards for each grade level.
+We will administer Common Assessments monthly to deliver a uniform, formative tool to track the students' overall mastery of the standards at each grade level.
 Questions for this assessment will be taken from the same item banks as the ones used in the NWEA assessments in order to provide consistency.
-Teachers will receive extensive training on use of the GVC to guide instruction, create effective lesson plans, and track mastery to ensure readiness to transition to the next grade level.
+Teachers will receive extensive training on use of the GVC to guide instruction, create effective lesson plans, and track mastery to ensure readiness for transition to the next grade level.
 To further ensure students are on pace for mastery, teachers will plan and schedule learning objectives aligned to the Instructional Focus Plan (IFP), described previously in the application.
 The IFP is a data-driven calendar used to determine which standards need to be re-taught, or taught more in-depth than previously expected in order to keep each class on track for promotion to the next grade level.

-We will utilize a proprietary report card to keep parents informed of their child's academic growth.
+We will utilize CSUSA's proprietary report card to keep parents informed of their child's academic growth.
 The report card will give parents a comprehensive overview of their child's current skill level and a measure of his/her progress toward attaining mastery of the standards, as it contains both a practice grade and a mastery grade.
 It also includes a component regarding citizenship, aligned with integrated character development, which measures student performance based on conduct, participation, and effort.
 The report card will be sent to students and parents quarterly and will also be available via the parent portal.
-Interim progress reports will also be distributed to parents at the midpoint of each quarter.
-Since each assignment and assessment is directly aligned to the Common Core and NC standards and graded accordingly, a passing grade in the content area denotes that a student has attained an acceptable level of mastery.
-The report card, in conjunction with the child's personalized learning plans, will keep families more than adequately informed of each child's progress and readiness for promotion to the next grade level.
-Interventions and remediation described further in this application provide additional assurance that we are taking appropriate actions to support all students in their academic success.
+Interim progress reports will also be distributed to parents at the midpoint of each quarter. assignment and assessment is directly aligned to the Common Core and NC standards and graded accordingly, a passing grade in the content area denotes that a student has attained an acceptable level of mastery. report card, in conjunction with the child's personalized learning plans, will keep families more than adequately informed of each child's progress and readiness for promotion to the next grade level.
+Interventions and remediation described further in this application provide assurance that the Academy is taking appropriate actions to support all students in their academic success.